ncdisrup-ai/NLP-solutions/README.md

 NLP solutions with Gradio UI, with 2 NLP functions
  - Summarization with specific transformer model DistilBart
  - NER: Named Entity Recognition, bert-base-NER, recognizes 4 types of entities (name, organization…..)

-Both use pipeline (from Huggingface) to "call" the models
+Both use pipeline (from Huggingface) to "call" the models.

 ## 📚 Data